Voluntary administration: A guide for creditors

 - more than half the number of creditors who are voting (in person or by proxy) vote in favour of the resolution

-- those creditors who are owed more than half of the total debt owed to creditors at the meeting vote in favour of the resolution.
+- those creditors owed more than half of the total debt owed to creditors at the meeting vote in favour of the resolution.

 This is referred to as a ‘majority in number and value’.
-If a majority in both number and value is not reached under a poll (often referred to as a deadlock), the chairperson has a casting vote.
+If a majority in both number and value is not reached under a poll (deadlock), the chairperson has a casting vote.

-When a poll is taken and there is a deadlock, the chairperson may use their casting vote (except for resolutions to approve their remuneration) either in favour of or against the resolution.
-Where the resolution relates to their removal as voluntary administrator, the chairperson may only exercise the casting vote in favour of their removal.
-The chairperson may also decide not to use their casting vote, in which case the deadlocked resolution is not passed.
+When there is a deadlock, the chairperson may use their casting vote (except for resolutions to approve their remuneration) either in favour of or against the resolution.
+If the resolution relates to the liquidator’s removal, the chairperson may only exercise the casting vote in favour of their removal.
+The chairperson may also decide not to use their casting vote, and then the deadlocked resolution is not passed.

-If directors and shareholders, their spouses and relatives and other entities controlled by them are creditors of the company, they are entitled to attend and vote at creditors’ meetings, including the meeting to decide the company’s future.
+If directors and shareholders, their spouses, relatives and other entities controlled by them are creditors of the company, they are entitled to attend and vote at creditors’ meetings, including the meeting to decide the company’s future.

-If a resolution is passed or defeated based on the votes of these related creditors and you are dissatisfied with the outcome, you may, in specified circumstances, apply to the court for the resolution to be set aside and/or for a fresh resolution to be voted on without related creditors being entitled to vote.
-Certain criteria must be met before the court will make such an order (e.g. the original result of the vote being against the interests of all or a class of creditors).
+If a resolution is passed or defeated based on related creditor votes and you are dissatisfied with the outcome, you may, in specified circumstances, apply to the court for the resolution to be set aside and/or for a fresh resolution to be voted on without related creditor votes.
+Certain criteria must be met before the court will make such an order (e.g. the original result of the vote is against the interests of all or a class of creditors).

-How you vote at the meeting on the three possible options, including any competing proposals for a deed of company arrangement, is a commercial decision based on your assessment of the company and its future prospects, and your personal circumstances.
+How you vote at the meeting on the three possible options, as well as any competing proposals for a DOCA, is a commercial decision based on your assessment of the company and its future prospects, and your personal circumstances.
 The information provided by the voluntary administrator, including opinions expressed, will assist you.
 However, you are not obliged to accept the administrator’s recommendation.

-If you do not consider that you have been given enough information to decide how to vote, and particularly whether to vote for any deed proposal, you can ask for a resolution to be put to creditors that the meeting be adjourned (up to a maximum of 45 business days in total) and for the administrator to provide more information.
+If you do not consider you have been given enough information to decide how to vote, and particularly whether to vote for any DOCA proposal, you can ask for a resolution to be put to creditors that the meeting be adjourned (up to a maximum of 45 business days) and for the administrator to provide more information.
 You must make this request before a vote on the company’s future.
 This resolution must be passed for the adjournment to take place.

-Creditors also have the right, when a deed of company arrangement is proposed and considered at the meeting, to negotiate specific requirements into the terms of the deed – including, for example, how the deed administrator is to report to them on the progress of the deed.
+Creditors also have the right, when a DOCA is proposed and considered at the meeting, to negotiate specific requirements into the terms of the DOCA (e.g. how the deed administrator is to report to creditors on the progress of the DOCA).

-Any request to vary the deed proposal to include such requirements should be made before the deed proposal is voted on.
+Any request to vary the DOCA proposal to include such requirements should be made before the vote takes place.

 The chairperson must prepare minutes of each meeting and a record of those who were present at each meeting.